 HOW TO SERVE

-This Miracle No Knead Focaccia is wonderful served warm from the oven or completely cooled.
+This Miracle No Knead Focaccia Bread is wonderful served warm from the oven or completely cooled.
 It makes the perfect accompaniment to soups, stews, pasta dishes and casseroles.
 It is also great used to make sandwiches (try it with my White Bean & Artichoke Sandwich Filling) and makes the most wonderful paninis.
 Leftovers, if wrapped up well, are still soft the next day but it is best eaten on the same day.

 ARE YOU READY TO MAKE NO KNEAD BREAD?